mdn/content/files/en-us/web/css/justify-content/index.md

 {{EmbedLiveSample("the safe keyword", "100%", 260)}}

-As an item overflows the alignment container, with `safe` included, the alignment mode is `start` and the `space-around` alignment is not implemented.
+As an item overflows the alignment container, with `safe` included, the alignment mode is `start` and the `center` alignment is not implemented.
+The `safe` keyterm has no effect if the items do not overflow the container.

 ### Visualizing flex item distribution